Disposal guide

 Can I put a refrigerator at the curb?

-No, not without prep + scheduling.
-Federal Clean Air Act Section 608 requires Freon recovery by a certified technician before a fridge can be scrapped or landfilled.
-Federal Refrigerator Safety Act requires doors be removed or secured before a fridge leaves your property.
+No, not without prep and scheduling.
+The federal Clean Air Act Section 608 requires Freon recovery by a certified technician before a fridge can be scrapped or landfilled.
+The federal Refrigerator Safety Act requires doors to be removed or secured before a fridge leaves your property.
 Use retailer haul-away, utility rebate, city bulk pickup, or a licensed appliance recycler.

 Will my utility pay me to recycle an old fridge?

-Probably yes — most major U.S. electric utilities run appliance recycling rebate programs.
+Probably yes.
+Most major U.S. electric utilities run appliance recycling rebate programs.
 Xcel, PG&E, ComEd, Con Edison, and dozens of others pick up your working old fridge and pay $50-100.
-Usually requires the fridge to be 10+ years old and working.
+Usually the fridge must be 10+ years old and working.
 Check your utility's website for current programs.

 How much does refrigerator disposal cost?